Free Things to do in Oceanside

 Check out our Locals

-Sea Lions are a social bunch that don’t mind lounging in large numbers, or getting vocal with one another.
-On any given day you can spot 10-15 Sea Lions laying together on the docks to the side of the Harbor Pier, often with a few playing in the water nearby.
+Sea Lions are a social bunch that don’t mind lounging in large numbers or getting vocal with one another.
+On any given day you can spot 10-15 sea lions laying together on the docks to the side of the Small Craft Harbor Fishing pier, often with a few playing in the water nearby.
 Depending on the time of year you might even spot babies snuggled up with their mom!

 Take A Hike

-With beautiful weather the majority of the year, being outdoors to enjoy the light ocean breeze and warm sun is a privileged we get to partake in often.
+With beautiful weather, being outdoors to enjoy the light ocean breeze and warm sun is a privilege we get to partake in often.
 One of the best ways to get fresh air and stay active is to go on an enjoyable hike in one of Oceanside’s many parks.
 Look no further than our handy-dandy brief overview of some trails and hikes to start exploring!

 Let's Have A Beach Day